-- What are possible future shocks in the sector and how do you prepare for it? - How diverse is the local economy/business structured to better overcome external shocks? - What is the capacity of local actors to promote LRED and to develop a joint longterm
+- What are possible future shocks in the sector and how do you prepare for it? - How diverse is the local economy/business structured to better overcome external - What is the capacity of local actors to promote LRED and to develop a joint long-term vision?